 It may seem like a no-brainer but yes, you should use Electric Guitar Strings on your Fender Stratocaster as opposed to acoustic guitar strings.
 That said, there are quite a few variables when choosing the right strings for your Fender Stratocaster.
-The most critical variables are string guage, string material and winding type.
+The most critical variables are string gauge, string material and winding type.

 Winding Type